Moving FAQ

 TERMS AND CONDITIONS

-Have they given you the general terms and conditions that govern your contract with the company for the purpose of your move?
+Have they given you the general terms and conditions that govern your contract with the company for your move?

 CONTACT PERSON(S)

 Who is the main contact person and who is the next in line in case of escalation?
-Will you have to deal with someone outside of the company for issues pertaining to insurance claims?
+Will you have to deal with someone outside of the company for issues about insurance claims?

 STORAGE FACILITIES INFORMATION